 At first sight the $36 price of Skinny’s plan looks to be a few dollars less than the Spark plan.
 That’s until you notice that Skinny charges you on a 28-day cycle.
 That is, you pay Skinny 13 times a year.

 Over the course of a year you would pay Spark $480 or pay Skinny $468.
-The difference is about enough to buy morning coffee and sandwich.
+The difference is about enough to buy morning coffee and a sandwich.
 What looks like a 10 percent price difference of $40 compared with $36 is, in fact, 0.025%.

 You’d need to be an arithmetic whizz to know if the 2degrees pay monthly pre-paid options are better value than the company’s 14 day pre-paid options.
-There are few points of reference for a meaningful comparison.
+There are few points of reference for a meaningful mobile price comparison.

 Cheaper by the kilogram